farahc123/tech501-week2/Securing the database.md

 ## Creating route table

-- We create a route table which will determine if traffic arrives at the public-subnet that requests info from the DB VM (i.e. via the */posts* page), it will be forced through the NVA VM (unbeknownst to the app VM); we do this by associating the route table with the private-subnet
+- We create a route table which will force traffic arriving at the public-subnet that requests info from the DB VM (i.e. via the */posts* page) to go through the NVA VM (unbeknownst to the app VM); we do this by associating the route table with the private-subnet
 - The NVA will then inspect the packets that arrive to it (i.e. that are for the */posts* page) -- our IP tables rule will then pass along only MongoDB-related traffic (i.e. database requests)
 - This data can then be retrieved and sent directly to the app VM because we have no rules on the return of data
 1. Navigate to **Route tables** via the Azure search bar and create a new one